MarcusWolschon/osmeditor4android/documentation/docs/index.md

  * Release and beta APKs from our [GitHub repository](https://github.com/MarcusWolschon/osmeditor4android/releases)
  * Recently built potentially unstable APKs from [Google Drive](https://drive.google.com/folderview?id=0B9pKLmh8s1h8bFI5bGd4VnhYWkk&usp=sharing)
  * [Source code and repository on GitHub](https://github.com/MarcusWolschon/osmeditor4android)
+ * Version 14.1 supported Android versions that are older than 4.0 with a special "legacy" build, these can be found [on github](https://github.com/MarcusWolschon/osmeditor4android/releases).

 #### Vespucci on Social Media